andycamguy/superhero-connection-sql-python/pseudocode.md

 Initialize:

 Create a Table for Superheroes and Villains: Once connected to the database, the script initializes the project by creating a table named "heroes_villains."
 This table will store information about superheroes and villains, such as their names and types.

 Render:

-Provide an Interactive Shell Interface for Users: After setting up the database, the script presents an interactive shell interface to the users.
+- Provide an Interactive Shell Interface for Users: After setting up the database, the script presents an interactive shell interface to the users.
 This interface allows users to interact with the database through the terminal using various commands.

-Options Display: In the interactive shell, the available options are displayed to the users.
+X Options Display: In the interactive shell, the available options are displayed to the users.
 These options represent the CRUD operations (Create, Read, Update, Delete) that they can perform on the superhero and villain data.

 User Input and Action: Users are prompted to enter their choice (1/2/3/4/5) based on the displayed options.
 The script takes the user's input and proceeds accordingly: